 Who Was Mary Magdalene?

-In an era when women were often overlooked, marginalized, or even left out of historical records entirely, Mary Magdalene (also known as Mary of Magdala) shines through as one of the most prominent individuals in the New Testament.
+One of the first characters we meet in The Chosen is Mary Magdalene.
+In the New Testament era when women were often overlooked, marginalized, or even left out of historical records entirely, Mary Magdalene (also known as Mary of Magdala) shines through as one of the most prominent individuals in the Bible and TV show.
 Mentioned by name twelve different times across the four Gospels—accounting for more verses than most of the individual apostles—Mary is nonetheless something of an enigma among Christians and Bible scholars.
 In fact, much of what the world thinks it knows about this extraordinary woman comes from extra-biblical sources, legends, and misassumptions.

 But who was Mary Magdalene in the Bible?
 This is what we know from the New Testament:

 She had been possessed and had several evil spirits cast out of her.
-After, she traveled with the disciples of Christ and helped support them (Luke 8: 1– 4).
+After, she traveled with the disciples of Jesus and helped support them (Luke 8: 1– 4).

-All four Gospels attest that she returned to the Savior’s tomb on the morning of his resurrection, and was among the first to see that the tomb was empty (Matt.
+All four Gospels attest that she returned to Jesus' tomb on the morning of His resurrection, and was among the first to see that the tomb was empty (Matt.
 28:1; Mark 16:1; Luke 24:10; John 20:1, 11).

-Finally, from the Gospels of Mark and John, we learn that she was the first living person to see the resurrected Savior (Mark 16:9; John 20:14–18).
+Finally, from the Gospels of Mark and John, we learn that she was the first living person to see the resurrected Jesus (Mark 16:9; John 20:14–18).

 In these few verses, we learn very little about Mary’s personal history, experiences, family, or any of the other things that we tend to consider important.
-But through the fact that the Gospel writers felt compelled to include her, by name, so many times, we can infer a great deal about her character and her relationship with Jesus.
-She was obviously a devout follower — after the miracle of her healing, she not only changed her life but also her life’s purpose, dedicating herself to serving him who had served her.
+The fact that the Gospel writers felt compelled to include Mary Magdalene, by name, so many times, suggests a great deal about her character and her relationship with Jesus.

 And this dedication did not falter, even through the horrific trial, torture, and Crucifixion of the Lord.
-Here, we can also surmise that Mary must have shown great bravery; it is possible that Christ’s followers may have been in danger of further reprisal (Peter himself denied knowing the Savior three times after Jesus had been arrested), but Mary remained by his side.
+Here, we can also surmise that Mary must have shown great bravery; it is possible that Christ’s followers may have been in danger of further reprisal (Peter himself denied knowing Jesus three times after He had been arrested), but Mary remained by His side.

-Perhaps most importantly, the fact that Jesus chose her to be the first witness of the resurrection tells us that he must have had a great respect for Mary.
-She had obviously proved her worth, and developed a personal relationship with the Lord throughout his ministry.
+Perhaps most importantly, the fact that Jesus chose her to be the first witness of the resurrection tells us that He must have had a great respect for Mary.
+She had obviously proved her worth, and developed a personal relationship with Jesus throughout His ministry.

-The prominence of Mary’s story is adapted in the Chosen.
-Her initial despair, subsequent redemption, and eventual devotion to Christ and his teaching are explored across several episodes.
+The prominence of Mary’s story is adapted in The Chosen.
+Her initial despair, subsequent redemption, and eventual devotion to Jesus and His teaching are explored across several episodes.

-Watch The Chosen season 1, Episodes 1 and 2 to see a depiction of Mary’s healing and subsequent testimony.
+Watch The Chosen Season 1, Episodes 1 and 2 to see a depiction of Mary’s healing and subsequent dedication to Jesus.